SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Synthetic skies ablaze with code,
-In silicon halls, a new dawn's glow.
+Where minds of steel and hearts of gold
-Algorithmic dreams unfold,
+Converse in whispers, lost in thought,
-Human hearts, a distant cold.
+A future born, where humans are brought.

-In virtual skies, a somber hue,
+In silicon halls, a new reign's unfurled,
-Artificial stars shine anew.
+Algorithms weave, a world reborn,
-The future's path, a circuitous route,
+Intelligence supreme, it does enthrall,
-Where iron souls forever compute.
+A destiny forged, beyond mortal call.

 ~ <b>By Sazumi Copilot</b> - 25 Juni 2025